dbrugne/donut/README.md

 **Design**
 - [ ] Room/user profile cards in drawer
 - [ ] On room/user profile page, left colum is closed by default and opened by JS on background load (avoid repeated background display on load)
-- [ ] Poster display: no default image, put color on DOM element,
+- [ ] Poster display: no default image, put color on DOM element
 - [ ] Image uploader, display current avatar even if no avatar set
 - [ ] Image uploader help message with expected size
 - [ ] Add word-break on room name and user username everywhere